Esri/arcgis-maps-sdk-kotlin-samples/query-features-with-arcade-expression/README.md

 ## How to use the sample

-Tap on any neighborhood to see the number of crimes in the last 60 days in a callout.
+Tap on any neighborhood to see the number of crimes in the last 60 days in a TextView.

 ## How it works